 Job Hunting?
-3 Strategies to Boost Your Confidence.
+3 Strategies to Boost Your Confidence

 Get Focused and Stay Focused

-It is true that there are a lot of jobs “out there”.
+It is true that there are a lot of jobs “out there."
 It is also true that there are a lot of jobs out there that just don’t fit your own unique needs.
 So how do you get focused and then stay focused?
 Here are a few ideas to help keep you focused:

 - Write down your objective and vision for the job you are seeking and post that vision on the desk where you are originating your search.
-If you are looking for a job in a specific industry, with specific qualification or a specific compensation package write all of those specifics down and review them before getting on all of the search engines offering you opportunities for application.
+If you are looking for a job in a specific industry, with a specific qualification or a specific compensation package, write all of those specifics down and review them before getting on all of the search engines offering you opportunities for application.

 - Be clear about how each job you plan to apply for fits your vision before you spend countless hours and energy researching and applying for the position.